life-itself/community/content/tao/working-with-us.md

 * Once agreed, notify ops@lifeitself.us to inform them about the dates of your absence and so they can flag if any issues.
 * Make sure to add your holiday dates in both the Life Itself Team calendar as well as in your own personal calendar.

-## If You’re Ill
+## If You're Ill

-If you’re not feeling well and you’re unable to work, notify your Scrum Master / Product Owner as soon as possible.
+If you’re not feeling well and you’re unable to work, notify relevant team members.
 The notified person will then let teammates know.

 Please add an "Out of office" to your calendar and email and include an alternative contact.